VidithAgarwal/StockPortfolioManagement/res/DESIGN-README.txt

-to the portfolioValue method of the model which delegates the portfolioValue functionality to the method in Portfolio class, and it calls a method getPrice for each stock inside the portfolio which takes in the date for which the price is required. the returnPrice method checks if the file for that stock is present or not, if it is not present it call the fetch data method which uses Alpha advantage api to get the historical price data.
+to the portfolioValue method of the model which delegates the portfolioValue functionality to the method in Portfolio class, and it calls a method getPrice for each stock inside the portfolio which takes in the date for which the price is required. the returnPrice method checks if the file for that stock is present or not for the current date, if it is not present it call the fetch data method which uses Alpha advantage api to get the historical price data.
 It then stores that historical data in a newly created file and also in the hashmap priceData.
 If priceData already has data then the api is not called or if the file exists the api is not called and the price for that particular date and stock is returned to the portfolio class which adds it to the total value.
  Similarly, this is done for each stock in the portfolio and the computed value is sent to the controller which sends it to the view to display it to the user.

 If the user wishes to save the portfolio it chooses which portfolio to save and gives a path to the controller.
 The controller then gets the composition of that portfolio from the getComposition method and sends that map to the save method in the persistence class where it writes to the csv file user has provided.

+On exit of the program all the folders inside the Data folder is deleted other than the folder containing the historical data of different stocks that were fetched today.
+As the date changes the folder is deleted upon exit as a new folder with that date's name will be created.

 Our program supports all stocks in NYSE and NASDAQ, and it supports all the dates